Are you struggling with the aftermath of a damaging religious or spiritual experience?

 • Experiencing physical, sexual, or emotional abuse in the name of religion

-• Having your doubts and questions dismissed or punished
+• Having your doubts or questions dismissed or punished

-• Being taught toxic beliefs like eternal damnation or that you are inherently sinful
+• Being taught harmful beliefs like eternal damnation or inherent sinfulness

 • Facing rejection from your family or community for leaving your faith